sandersn/manual/Typescript-for-Functional-Programmers.md

 import * as prefix from '../lib/third-package'
 ```

-You can also import commonjs modules -- modules written using node.js'
+You can also import commonjs modules &mdash; modules written using node.js'
 module system:

 ```ts